Buying Guides By Ethan Parker May 23, 2026 10 min read

 What tire pressure should I run?

-Which option is best for an “all-around” summer tire?
+Which option is best for an all-around summer tire?

 ✅ Bottom line: pick based on your priorities

-For most drivers looking for maximum confidence in summer conditions, Continental SportContact 7 is a standout all-around choice.
-If you want a balance of sharp feel and durability, Michelin Pilot Sport 4S is a proven winner.
-If comfort and everyday livability matter more, Continental PremiumContact 7 offers performance without the harshness.
+For most drivers looking for maximum confidence in summer conditions, Continental SportContact 7 is the best all-around choice in this guide.
+If you want a premium UHP tire with a proven balance of sharp feel, wet control, and road refinement, Michelin Pilot Sport 4 S is a strong pick.
+If comfort and everyday livability matter more, Continental PremiumContact 7 offers summer performance with a more forgiving daily feel.

 Ethan Parker